Mental Health Test

 Understand your well-being across emotions, personal growth, and social connection in about 3 minutes.
-Get a fast, reliable snapshot to track progress, resilience, and gains from support.
+Take this Mental Health Test — a validated 14-item MHC scale — to get a fast, reliable snapshot for tracking progress, resilience, and gains from support.

 Start Online Test